cinthamo/vscode-prolog-debug/BUILD.md

 # Build steps

-## To build dist/debugAdapter.js
+## To build the server

-npx webpack
+- Run `npm run build-server`.
+- The server is in `dist/debugAdapter.js`.
+- Execute it with `node debugAdapter.js` in the machine where the prolog extension is running.

 ## To release the vscode extension